 The State of Kansas has no statewide requirements for employment as a paraeducator or paraprofessional in a school, however state and federal funding for some positions may have requirements.
-Individual districts may have additional requirements for employment.
+Each district sets their own requirements for employment as a para, so individual districts may have additional requirements for employment.

 Below are listed the state and federal requirements for school districts to receive funding for paraeducators in specific assignments.